 For example, you may choose to hire a community for each line of business in your brand (to differentiate Business from Consumer).

 What Should I Look for in a Community Manager?

 A good proportion of qualities and experience is needed, with talent and passion added to the mix.
 The Community Manager shouldn’t only have a passion for social media, but especially for the sector related to your brand.
 This can have a significant impact on the strength of the relationship between your community managed and the community.

 The ideal areas of expertise that your Community Manager needs to cover are:

 What Can I Expect from the Community Manager?

-Within the organisation, the Community Manager acts as a bridge between your brand and the community: as content goes out from the brand to the community, the community feeds back into the business with valuable information that help shape and improve the brand and the products/services it provides.
+Within the organization, the Community Manager acts as a bridge between your brand and the community: as content goes out from the brand to the community, the community feeds back into the business with valuable information that helps shape and improve the brand and the products/services it provides.

 The community never sleeps, and your Community Manager is well aware of that.
 This is why one of the many reasons why flexibility is needed, on your part as well as your Community Manager – work times and work location may be flexible as and when needed.